 Which branch were you at?
 What roles did you have during your time with us?

-I worked at Xi Hu branch as a teacher and a then senior teacher.
+I worked at the Xi Hu branch in Fuzhou as an ESL teacher and a then Senior Teacher.

 Why did you decide to teach English overseas in the first place?

 I wanted to travel abroad after graduating from undergrad, and I had always wanted to visit China.
 I chose to work at York because they seemed reliable, were managed by foreigners who had been through the process of relocating to China themselves, and because I wanted to work with children.

 Can you tell us of any fond memories you have about your time working as an ESL teacher at York English?

 The collaborative atmosphere, the group dinners, the fantastic teaching assistants (TAs) and all of my students.
 I still stay in touch with one of my T.A.s on WeChat and even helped her to get a visa to come visit me in the US.
 Some of my students stay in touch with me via email too!

 Can you tell us of any fond memories you have about your time living in China?

 When I first arrived in China, the driver was late because he had bought a new car (ribbon still attached) and got stuck in traffic!
 Not speaking a word of Mandarin, I managed to mime to a friendly stranger that I needed them to call a number.
 A very apologetic Cody (the Vice President) answered and explained they were on their way and a few minutes later a sprinting Tom (the Curriculum and Content Developer) came to grab my bags!